AlexanderPoone/run/rain,_pain_and_strains.md

 Crikey, you are seen everywhere.

-An interllect as forward as Ida Ward, as strong as Lilias Armstrong,
+An intellect as forward as Ida Ward, as strong as Lilias Armstrong,

 Oh how I adore you, my fair.